asif-git-hub/rss-service/README.md

 # Create an ECR Repository to hold docker image

 Go to AWS Console > ECR
-Create a repository with name 'rss-processor' make it public and choose all the default settings.
+Create a repository with name 'rss-processor' make it private and choose all the default settings.
 If you give it another name, make sure to change the image name and the subsequent commands.

 # Push Image to ECR